datalad/datalad/paper.md

 Issue tracker, labels, milestones, and pull requests (from personal forks) are used to coordinate development.
 DataLad heavily relies on the versatility and stability of the underlying core tools - Git and git-annex.
 To avoid reimplementing the wheel and to benefit the git-annex user community at large, many aspects of the desired functionality are and have been implemented directly in git-annex through collaboration with the git-annex developer Joey Hess [@git-annex:projects-datalad].
-To guarantee robust operation across various deployments DataLad heavily utilizes continuous integration platforms (Appveyor, GitHub actions, and Travis CI) for testing DataLad core, building and testing git-annex (in a dedicated [github.com/datalad/git-annex](https://github.com/datalad/git-annex)), and integration testing with DataLad extensions ([datalad-extensions](https://github.com/datalad/datalad-extensions/)).
+To guarantee robust operation across various deployments, DataLad heavily utilizes continuous integration platforms (Appveyor, GitHub actions, and Travis CI) for testing DataLad core, building and testing git-annex (in a dedicated [github.com/datalad/git-annex](https://github.com/datalad/git-annex)), and integration testing with DataLad extensions ([datalad-extensions](https://github.com/datalad/datalad-extensions/)).

 ## Contributions